utsav87589/Flight-Price-EDA/README.md

  ### day 5 update

  -made the complete report with the test data,
- - started hitting on the eval data, reporting and predicstions pending yet alongside the outliers part
+ - started hitting on the eval data, reporting and predictions pending yet alongside the outliers part

+ ### day 6 update

+ -made changes in the graphs and made correct graphs,
+ - finished at predcitions on Eval data with other algorthms plus the reporting is also done